Sandy-Bouzid/colors/README.md

 # What's this color ?

-Find what color correspond to your hexadecimal value !
+Find what color correspond to your hexadecimal color codes !

 ## HomePage